 What finally brings down the Soviet Union in Red Dawn +20, preceded by a mass assassination of the Soviet Politburo.

 Firstly, Starscream, Blitzwing, and Astrotrain perform a joint coup against Megatron; however, the two Triple Changers double cross Starscream, trapping him with Megatron.
 Later, they start fighting each other, after which the Constructicons turn on Blitzwing, resulting in at least four factions fighting among themselves.

 Then, after Megatron finally exiled Starscream, ol' Screamer returned and successfully wrested control away from Megatron with the help of the Combaticons; he was only defeated when the Stunticons decided it would be worse if Starscream was in charge than Megatron.

-Then the Combaticons defected from Starscream and conquered Cybertron, forcing Starscream and Shockwave into a Strange Bedfellows situation as they both tried to regain control of the planet while not trusting each other in the slightest.
+Then the Combaticons defected from Starscream and conquered Cybertron, forcing Starscream and Shockwave into an Enemy Mine situation as they both tried to regain control of the planet while not trusting each other in the slightest.